tlog-dev/eazy/FORMAT_DESCRIPTION.md

 []byte{Off2, 5, 0} // 0xfd 0x05 0x00 // 513
 ```

-As all of our offsets point to past bytes we can store `offset - length` instead.
+As most of our offsets point to past bytes we can store `offset - length` instead.
 Which saves a few bytes on offset encoding length.
 So we actually store the offset to the byte following the referenced sequence.
 And the start of that sequence is found substracting its length from the offset.